Organization of People in Arms

 The Organization of People in Arms (Organización del Pueblo en Armas, ORPA) was a Guatemalan guerrilla organization active in Guatemala during the Guatemalan Civil War.
 A split-off from the FAR of the 1960s, ORPA was critical of earlier guerrilla efforts in Guatemala, which they saw as a failure.
-ORPA focused its efforts primarily in the heavily populated highlands and southern coast, and commanded much support among the Indian populations there.
+ORPA focused its efforts primarily in the heavily populated highlands and southern coast, and commanded much support among the indigenous populations there.

 Formation

 Following the 1954 Guatemalan coup d'état, Guatemala was in a state of crisis.
 The new government brought to power by the United States suspended constitutional guarantees, jailed thousands of political and labor leaders, and exiled hundreds of others.
 In the first two months of the Castillo Armas regime, as many as 8,000 peasants were murdered.
 This repression directly fed the guerrilla movement by cutting off all legal avenues in Guatemalan politics, making armed resistance the only real method of political expression in the minds of many Guatemalans.

 Following the defeat of the FAR and the MR-13 in the late-1960s, the guerrilla leadership recognized and reflected upon the failures of the Guevarist foco strategy.
 One particularly important strategic failure realized by the guerrilla leadership was the inability of the guerrilla movement to incorporate the Indian population.

 Out of the failures of the FAR came the FAR/Regional de Occidente – a split-off group.
 This group criticized the foco strategy of the FAR, claiming that it failed to address the Indian question.
 It would operate clandestinely from 1971, until emerging as the Organización del Pueblo en Armas (ORPA) in 1979.